Word equations in linear space: Space consumption

-The inequality follows as: if (one occurrence of) $X$ popped $p_X$ letters, then it was not blocked on left/right side for $p_1/p_2$ partitions, where $p_1 + p_2 \geq p_X - 4$ (note that one sequence can be popped to the left and right during block compression but it is immediately replaced with a single letter, so we treat them as one letter, also one letter can be popped to the left/right after $X$ became blocked).
-Then in right-hand side of~\eqref{eq:log to square} the contribution from (one occurrence of) $X$ is at least
+To see this consider one occurrence of $X$, let it popped $p_X$ letters.
+Then it was not blocked on left/right side for $p_{X,\ell}$/$p_{X,r}$ partitions, where $p_{X,\ell} + p_{X,r} \geq p_X - 4$, as from each side we can pop once for block compression (formally, a sequence is popped, but it is immediately replaced with a single letter), once after the side becomes blocked and at most once for each pair compression in which the side is not blocked.
+Then in right hand side of~\eqref{eq:log to square} the contribution from one occurrence of $X$ is at least

-where the first inequality follows as $p_1 + p_2 \geq p_X - 4$ and the second can be checked by simple numerical calculation.
-Lastly, in~\eqref{eq:log to square} each $p_D$ is equal to appropriate $p_X$.
+where last inequality can be checked by simple numerical calculation.
+Lastly, in~\eqref{eq:log to square} each $p_i$ is equal to an appropriate $p_X$.

-The sum in braces on the right-hand side of~\eqref{eq:log to square} initially is at most $2|UV| \leq 2\Abs{(U_0,V_0)}$ and by strategy choice~\eqref{eq:variable count} it is at least halved every 4th step.
+The sum in braces on the right hand side of~\eqref{eq:log to square} initially is at most $2\abs{U_0V_0} \leq 2\Abs{(U_0,V_0)}$ and by strategy choice~\eqref{eq:variable count} it is at least halved every 4th step.
 So this sum is at most:

 and consequently